RebeccaPedler/Ulva_diets_abalone/README.md

 # Ulva_diets_abalone

 # Does Ulva pay?
-A probabilistic cost–benefit analysis of macroalgal dietary supplementation in commercial greenlip abalone (*Haliotis laevigata*) aquaculture
+A probabilistic cost–benefit analysis of macroalgal dietary supplementation in farmed greenlip abalone (*Haliotis laevigata* Donovan)

 **Manuscript in preparation**

-Rebecca Pedler<sup>1,2</sup>

-<sup>1</sup> College of Science and Engineering, Flinders University, Bedford Park, SA, Australia
-<sup>2</sup> Yumbah Aquaculture, Port Lincoln, SA, Australia

 ---